 There is currently an active effort in the U.S. to shift healthcare from a procedure or visit focus to a longitudinal view of patient care grouped according to logical episodes that encompass all the major care delivered to a patient for a condition or related to a procedure.
 The Centers for Medicare & Medicaid Services (CMS) launched a “Bundled Payments for Care Improvement Initiative” to support this shift in approach.
 Under this program, participating organizations enter into payment arrangements that include financial and performance accountability for 48 episodes of care as defined by one of four models.
-The program has far-reaching implications, even for non-participating organizations like Partners HealthCare, New England’s largest health system.
+The program has far-reaching implications, even for non-participating organizations like Mass General Brigham (formerly Partners HealthCare), New England’s largest health system.

 Data validity was a particularly important consideration.
-Partners needed to be able to structure inquiries and analysis around consistent, standard clinical categories.
+Mass General Brigham needed to be able to structure inquiries and analysis around consistent, standard clinical categories.
 It needed an easy way to consistently visualize relative performance of different groups of patients in two dimensions, cost and variation, and to look at different views of the same data—such as looking at costs, margins and utilization by provider, payer or sites of care.
 Most importantly, users had to trust the data they were seeing, and be willing to use it to identify areas of focus for clinical, financial, and operational performance improvement.

 For this particular analytics solution to be effective, it was critically important that prior to application design stakeholders identify what questions they would be asking about episodes of care, costs, margins, variation and utilization.
-Accordingly, Partners brought together a group of engaged stakeholders to study different clinical and business use cases, and determine the appropriate analytic paths to the desired insights.
+Accordingly, Mass General Brigham brought together a group of engaged stakeholders to study different clinical and business use cases, and determine the appropriate analytic paths to the desired insights.
 By performing this detailed analysis of use cases using analytic paths prior to designing the application, developers were sure that the end product produced the desired stakeholder results.

 These efforts also identified which databases and data sources should be integrated to provide the right information.
 In one use case analysis, for example, it became evident that plotting episodes of care against cost and the coefficient of variation was a key strategic visualization to support prioritization efforts.
 This in turn revealed the data sources (data marts) that were needed to supply hospital, provider and claims information.
-A series of use cases showed that Partners needed a combination of multiple data sources to be able to assess variation in the experience of patients across inpatient and outpatient, primary and specialty care services, and continuing care (e.g. rehab, skilled nursing facilities, home care) environments.
+A series of use cases showed that Mass General Brigham needed a combination of multiple data sources to be able to assess variation in the experience of patients across inpatient and outpatient, primary and specialty care services, and continuing care (e.g. rehab, skilled nursing facilities, home care) environments.

 However, through the stakeholders’ use case analysis, they knew that to make well-informed decisions they also needed the ability to look deeper at specific episodes, or groups of episodes, and look at the information by payer, provider, sites of care, and at times even drill down to the patient level.
 To address this need, bubble chart capability was developed to allow multiple and different types of comparisons based on the filters selected.
 Cost is on the x-axis, and the coefficient of variation (the ratio of the standard deviation to the mean), is displayed on the Y-axis.
-This has become an important strategic concept for Partners in determining the appropriate area of focus (see Figure 2).
+This has become an important strategic concept for Mass General Brigham in determining the appropriate area of focus (see Figure 2).
 Using this visualization, bundles/episodes that are highly variable and resource-intensive are found in the chart’s upper right quadrant, making them easy to identify and further investigate.

 The stakeholders also identified the need for specific financial information to guide well-informed decisions.
 Built into the application are graphs of the average spend per bundle across the service providers/sites of care, stratified by the service categories inpatient, outpatient, professional, additional, and others.
 Selecting two or more service providers allows users to compare average spend across service providers and potentially identify opportunities for improvement that could be enacted by standardizing care approaches, or the tests, supplies, and equipment used for a particular group of patients.
-This gives Partners the ability to identify and eliminate unnecessary variation in the care routines of providers, while monitoring to see that patients do receive those critical best practice interventions that lead to improved outcomes.
+This gives Mass General Brigham the ability to identify and eliminate unnecessary variation in the care routines of providers, while monitoring to see that patients do receive those critical best practice interventions that lead to improved outcomes.

-Having all of this information readily available in such a visual framework, has made it easy for Partners to evaluate and compare clinical and financial performance for the 48 episodes of care and drill down into key business questions.
+Having all of this information readily available in such a visual framework, has made it easy for Mass General Brigham to evaluate and compare clinical and financial performance for the 48 episodes of care and drill down into key business questions.
 Being able to view specific episodes of care graphed on the two dimensions of cost and variation has provided quick insight into their relative performance, and relative opportunity for improvement.
 Use of the CMS definitions to define the 48 bundles/episodes, in addition to saving development time, has paved the way for them to compare themselves to other providers, and to communicate effectively with payers.

 In recognition that making good decisions requires more than just data, the health system has incorporated non-analytic aspects into their prioritization process to account for critical factors, such as the presence or absence of a strong clinical champion to drive change, or the operational implications of expanding or contracting services in a particular location.